nabeken/aaa/README.md

 ```

 Please note that information is encoded in JSON.
 This information will be used for certificate renewal management and
-it allows another processes to comsume the info easily.
+it allows another processes to consume the info easily.

 ## Renewal management